ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 When we say __pure__ we mean a function, given the same inputs, will always return the same output.
 Such a function **does not** rely on or modify the **state** of variables outside it's scope.

 The execution of a pure function doesn't depend on the state of the system.
-That is, avoiding **shared state**.
+That is, it avoids **shared state**.

 We also avoid the **side-effect** of modifying an external variable.
 As discussed earlier in the course, a side effect is an observable change in the application other than the return value of a called function.

-// What's an example of a side-effect we've commonly seen?
+* What's an example of a side-effect we've commonly seen?

 Here's an example of an impure function: